Stay in touch

-FEC A combination of the chemotherapy drugs 5-flurouracil (5FU), epirubicin and cyclophosphamide.
+FEC A combination of the chemotherapy drugs 5-fluorouracil (5FU), epirubicin and cyclophosphamide.

-FEC-T A combination of the chemotherapy drugs 5-flurouracil (5FU), epirubicin, cyclophosphamide and Taxotere (docetaxel).
+FEC-T A combination of the chemotherapy drugs 5-fluorouracil (5FU), epirubicin, cyclophosphamide and Taxotere (docetaxel).

 Fibrocystic A benign (not cancer) breast condition when multiple cysts or lumpy areas develop in one or both breasts.